Confidential Reporting Policy

 - The Privacy Officer, Chairman of the Board, Chair of Audit Committee, Chief Executive Officer, as appropriate, will review the report and decide what action to take based on the findings of the investigation.

-- A third party advisor (HR consultant or corporate legal counsel) may be engaged to guide management and the Board to conclude on the investigation in case of a serious allegation.
+- A third-party advisor (HR consultant or corporate legal counsel) may be engaged to guide management and the Board to conduct an investigation and determine the appropriate actions in the case of a serious allegation.

 - Once the investigation is concluded, the Privacy Officer will advise the Discloser (unless anonymous) that the investigation has been concluded and inform the Discloser of any proposed action which may result from the investigation.